ronaldoussoren/py2app/doc/options.rst

                           is complete
   --debug-skip-macholib   skip macholib phase (app will not be standalone!)
-  --emulate-shell-environment emulate the shell environment in a Terminal window --qt-plugins            comma-seperated list of Qt plugins to include in a
+  --emulate-shell-environment emulate the shell environment in a Terminal window --qt-plugins            comma-separated list of Qt plugins to include in a
                           application using PyQt4.
-  --matplotlib-backends   comma-seperated list of matplotlib backends to include
+  --matplotlib-backends   comma-separated list of matplotlib backends to include
                           in an application using that library.
 The default is to include all of matplotlib.
 Use '*' to include all backends, and '-' to only include backends that are explicitly imported.
+  --extra-scripts         comma-separated list of additional scripts to include
+                          in an application or plugin.